-Whenever I have some free time from my chaotic life as a blogger & owner of a private tour company, I enjoy taking day trips with friends.
-I most honestly believe that I live in the most beautiful country in the world, and the further my trips take me to, the more I am convinced of this.
+Whenever I have some free time from my chaotic life as a blogger & owner of a private tour company, I enjoy taking day trips.
+I honestly believe that I live in the most beautiful country in the world, and the more I travel, the more I am convinced of this.

 Now, going back to the best cities in Portugal, close to Porto: some of them are easily accessible by train, some only by car.
 In any case, you might prefer to have more flexibility and go on a road trip, which is why you should use either RentalCars or AutoEurope, to check for the better prices for rental cars.
 You should also read my guide on how to rent a car in Porto as it has some tips & tricks to avoid unnecessary expenses.

 And the best cities in Portugal easily accessible from Porto are:

 Guimarães, once the European Capital of Culture, is one of the cutest cities in Portugal (yes, even cutter than Porto, but I’ll always denied saying this!).